How much should it cost to drywall a basement?

 The Average Cost of Basement Improvement Projects

-- Framing: You should expect to spend about $1 per square foot to frame your basement.
+- Framing: Approximately $1 per square foot is the average cost to frame a basement.

 - Drywall: Putting up drywall in your basement will set you back about $1.50 per square foot.